vibsthebot/hackducky/README.md

-# HackDucky - WIP
+# HackDucky - New YSWS!

-the hackclub themed USB rubber ducky ! - Check out [hackducky](https://hackclub.slack.com/archives/C08B8HZBC85)
+The hackclub themed USB rubber ducky ! - Check out [hackducky](https://hackclub.slack.com/archives/C08B8HZBC85)

 # What is this?